kurt-krueckeberg/php-translation-and-dictionary-rest-api-classes/README.md

 ### Translaton and Dictionary Interfaces and Classes

-Below is the UML [Dictionary and Translation classes and Interfaces](/assets/images/dict-trans-classes.png) diagram below (click to enlarge).
+The UML [Dictionary and Translation classes and Interfaces](/assets/images/dict-trans-classes.png) diagram (click to enlarge).

 ![UML Dictionary and Translation Class and Interface Diagram](/assets/images/dict-trans-classes.png)

-The dictionary and translation classes and interfaces (in UML) are:
+The dictionary and translation classes and interfaces in UML are:

 ```plantuml
 interface TranslateInterface {